verajiaqitang/hello_world/README.md

 # hello_world
-hi, why life is so hard!!
+hi, life is so hard!!